Want to know how where and how to store your vehicle? Read on!

 Indoor Storage.
-An indoor climate-controlled facility is ideal for long-term vehicle storage.
+An Indoor climate-controlled facility is ideal for long-term vehicle storage.
 Your car, RV or boat will be protected from the elements decreasing the chances of any damage to your vehicle.
 When you rent with STORExpress you can touch up, polish, check up on and run your vehicle whenever you like!
-There’s even a car club where you can mingle with other car enthusiasts and check up on your vehicle right from your mobile phone.
+You can mingle with other car enthusiasts and monitor your vehicle right from your mobile phone.

 How Do I Keep My Vehicle From Damage While in Storage?